1DoNoclip/roundabout-simulation/README.md

-# A simulation of roundabouts including the ability to change geometric parameters, simulation parameters and export simulation results.
+# A simulation of roundabouts with the ability to change geometric parameters and simulation parameters and export simulation results.